AlexHarsani/statix-in-agda/README.md

 ## Overview
 The project is structured in the following way:
-- `Constraint.agda`: Includes the definitions of constraints.
+- `src/Constraint.agda`: Includes the definitions of constraints.
-- `ScopeGraph.ahda`: Includes definitions for scope graphs and fragments.
+- `src/ScopeGraph.ahda`: Includes definitions for scope graphs and fragments.
-- `ConstraintExperiments.agda`: Includes examples of proofs for the constraints.
+- `src/ConstraintExperiments.agda`: Includes examples of proofs for the constraints.
-- `SimplyTypedLambda.agda`: Includes statix-in-agda specification for simple STLC-like language, along with proofs for example programs.
+- `src/SimplyTypedLambda.agda`: Includes statix-in-agda specification for simple STLC-like language, along with proofs for example programs.
-- `TypePreservation.agda`: Includes the type preservation proof for simple language with numbers and variables.
+- `src/TypePreservation.agda`: Includes the type preservation proof for simple language with numbers and variables.
-- `SeminarProject`: Includes legacy implementation of constraints that was implemented as part of the project for course Seminar Programming Languages.
+- `src/SeminarProject/`: Includes legacy implementation of constraints that was implemented as part of the project for course Seminar Programming Languages.